ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

    "customer" of the facility.

 2. Staff: Facility staff, who may view all orders, but are not allowed to change very much.
+If so configured by the system administrators, they may move along orders from one status to another.

 3. Admin: System administrators who are allowed to view and edit all aspects of the OrderPortal system that can be modified via the web interface.
 This includes processing orders, modifying the order fields, and handling user accounts.
-Often, the project coordinators of the facility are designated as system administrators, since they will be using the system to keep track of incoming orders (projects).
+Often, the order coordinators of the facility are designated as system administrators, since they will be using the system to keep track of incoming orders.

 User accounts can be set as disabled, for example if the person leaves her position, or as a means of blocking invalid use.
 An account can be